gcpslab/reference-architectures/virtual-machines/n-tier-linux/README.md

 I have changed the deployment script of business tier and DB cluster.

+USAGE:

+please click deploy to azure and then click ok for parameter:

+create new resource group with name  "ra-ntier-cassandra-rg"

+it's hard coded so please do name it ra-ntier-cassandra-rg. i will change it in near future.

+EXPLAINATION:

 you can customize your own linux script to install mysql cluster/other db cluster.

 and you are welcome to bring any middleware/DAO tier into business tier.